jasonmacduffie/isles-of-maga/language.md

 - Orcish, the language of Orcs, but which is commonly used by other Nativist races (Orcish alphabet)
 - Gnollish, the language of Gnolls (Orcish alphabet)
 - Goblinish, the language of Goblins (Orcish alphabet)
-- Koboldish, the language of Kobolds (Orcish alphabet)
 - Ogrish, the language of Ogres (Orcish alphabet)
 - Trollish, the language of Trolls (Orcish alphabet)